tlelson/tlx/tlx/dynamodb/README.md

 # Dynamodb Tools

-This module provides python tools to take out some boilerplate when operating with Dynamodb.
+This module provides python tools to reduce boilerplate when operating with DynamoDB.

 Some of the python functions have a CLI interface.